ania-nunez/m431_ap23a_connect4/01_Documentation/IPE(R)KA.md

 <img width="314" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/cc774d0a-1f68-43e0-b154-7f37d657a3ad">

-This program is a basic console-based implementation of Connect Four, allowing two players to take turns and play the game until one of them wins or it results in a draw.
-The specific implementation details of functions like `initializeBoard`, `displayBoard`, `isValidMove`, `makeMove`, `checkWin`, and `isBoardFull` are located in the "functions.h" file.

 **(main2.c)**

 1. `#include <stdio.h>`: This is a preprocessor directive that includes the standard input/output library, which is necessary for functions like `printf` and `scanf`.